 Once the LLC is established, the owners, called members, receive certificates showing their level of ownership in the business, similar to stock certificates in a corporation.
 It’s possible for an LLC to have multiple owners or a sole owner.
 Although not legally required, most LLCs have an operating agreement that outlines the rights, responsibilities, and financial contributions of each member.
 An LLC may be member-managed or manager-managed.
 In a manager-managed LLC, one of the members or an appointed individual from outside the company makes day-to-day business decisions.

 LLC members enjoy limited liability, meaning that they are not personally responsible for debts and obligations that are incurred in the ordinary course of business.
 Compared to a corporation, LLCs typically have fewer recordkeeping and reporting requirements to comply with.
-As we’ll explain more in a minute, LLCs also have great flexibility when it comes to taxation.
+As we’ll explain more below, LLCs also have great flexibility when it comes to taxation.

 There are two types of corporations that a business owner can set up—an S-corp or C-corp.
 A C-corporation is the traditional type and is subject to a corporate tax on business profits and personal income tax on dividends.